johanmazoyer/Asterix/docs/correction.rst

 - ``SmallPhaseHypEFC`` is defining the if we do the small phase hypothesis for the basis vectors in the EFC matrix.
     If True : when applying modes on the DMs we, do a small phase assumption : exp(i phi) = 1+ i.phi If False : we keep exp(i phi).
-    In both case, if the DMs are not initially flat (non zero initial_DM_voltage), we do not make the small phase assumption for initial DM phase
+    In both case, if the DMs are not initially flat (non zero initial_DM_command), we do not make the small phase assumption for initial DM phase

 The Matrix calculation is done during initialization: